Why Stop Wasted food?

 Fight Climate Change

-If food waste were a country, it would be the third largest producer of food waste, after the U.S. and China.
-The food waste produced in the United States alone generates more greenhouse gasses annually than the entire airline industry!
+The wasted food produced in the United States alone generates more greenhouse gasses annually than the entire airline industry!

 When we throw away our food, we are directly contributing to air and water pollution, as well as depriving our local soil of essential nutrients.
 Food that is trashed is primarily brought to Maine landfills.
-These landfills were created for dry trash and never intended to hold wet food waste.
-As a result, the toxic wet liquid from food waste (leachate) will often leak out of these landfills and pollute local waterways and wells.
+These landfills were created for dry trash and never intended to hold wet wasted food.
+As a result, the toxic wet liquid from wasted food (leachate) will often leak out of these landfills and pollute local waterways and wells.

-A smaller part of our food waste is brought to ‘waste-to-energy’ plants, where trash is burned, a process that pours pollution into the atmosphere.
+A smaller part of our wasted food is brought to ‘waste-to-energy’ plants, where trash is burned, a process that pours pollution into the atmosphere.

 Finally, the natural circular food system process requires that the nutrients in food are eventually returned to the earth as compost.
 Adding this food back into the soil as compost enriches our soils and enables us to grow more food on the same Maine acreage.
 By interfering with these natural processes and trashing our excess food, we deprive our soils of the nutrients they need.
 This lack of nutrients eventually leads to rich soils becoming worthless dirt incapable of feeding future generations.